at-mlops/mlflow-training/02-MLflow-Tracking/readme-02-tracking.md

 * *Metrics* are used to track the progress of the model training and are usually updated over the course of a model run.
 * *Tags* are further information that can be stored to identify the model, run, or else.

-Parameters and metrics can be easily logged by calling `MLflow.log_param` and `MLflow.log_metric`.
-One can also specify a tag to identify the run by using `MLflow.set_tag`.
+Parameters and metrics can be easily logged by calling `mlflow.log_param` and `mlflow.log_metric`.
+One can also specify a tag to identify the run by using `mlflow.set_tag`.
 Belows example show how to use each method within a run.

 ```python
 run_name = "tracking-example-run"